kemapak/factorial-tdd/factorial-tdd.md

 		}
 		```

+		I used recursion heree, but a loop will do the same job.
+Feel free to use whatever best suites you.

 ## How about the exceptions, negative use cases?

 - Repeat for __Given x = -1, should throw an exception. (negative number)__